dahachm/epam.devops-hometask/10/HOMETASK.md

    * adding them to dracut configuration files */etc/dracut.conf.d/*.conf*
    * using -a or --add parameters with *dracut* command utility

-  For axample, to list available modules use command:
+  To list *available dracut modules* use command:

   ```
   # dracut --list-modules